Tim Wager: Book, 'Bennington History' Volume 4

-Bennington History - A Colorized Journey Through the 19th-20th Century - Volume 4 by Tim Wager
+Bennington History - A Colorized Journey Through the 19th-20th Century - Volume 4

-PREFACE Being a self described, self taught computer NERD with a need to try anything once, this is my new venture, the Art of colorizing historical Black & White images of my home town, Bennington, Vermont.
+Being a self described, self taught computer NERD with a need to try anything once, this is my new venture, the Art of colorizing historical Black & White images of my home town, Bennington, Vermont.
 This Art died out shortly after WWII with new developments in color print processing, but is seeing a comeback thanks to the numerous computer software programs coming on to the market today.

 Almost every image shown here is cropped from the original Black & White glass plate negative.
 This expands the finer details which would otherwise be lost in the background.
 The dates given in the comments are those used to identify the dates of service in the Bennington area for each photographer and NOT necessarily the date the photo was taken.
 If a known date is available, it will be placed at the beginning of the comment.